ninjapiraatti/filler/README.md

 This particular project took waaay longer than needed.
 I tried many different approaches and only when I stumbled upon the concept of heatmap, I was able to create an algorithm that was strong enough.
 Heatmap populates a 2D-array with distances to the closest opponent cell.
 Based on this, I place my piece.

 ## In hindsight
 As it stands, the project could be far more compact and readable.
-However, trying different solutions on the way was educational in many ways, particularly on how the program flow.
+However, trying different solutions on the way was educational in many ways, particularly on how the program flows.